tgpatel025/made-in-india/README.md

       - Product_Img_Url
       - Product_Link
    3. Go to made-in-india/web-scrapper-tool/source/main_scrapper.py
-      > On line no. 206 change the user name,password and database as per user
+      > On line no. 206 change the user name, password and database as per user

 ### Activating Virtual Environment
 - Go to ./web-scrapper-tool/webscrappingenv/Scripts and run